5herlocked/underwatervlc/README.md

 2. Partnership with Gwinnett country Water Innovation Center (Water Tower) on creation of infrastructure for underwater communication, sensing and robotics research and education.

-3. Collaboration with research group at Norwegian University of Science and Technology (NTNU) on acoustic and optical wireless networking research, involving deployment of VLC nodes in Norway waters.
+3. Collaboration with research group at Norwegian University of Science and Technology (NTNU) on acoustic and optical wireless networking research, involving deployment of VLC nodes in Norwegian waters.

 ## Publications